siabondarenko/lt2316-h18-a2/README.md

 Both training and testing scripts output the shape of the predictions array since that's as far as I've managed to get with this assignment.

+RESUBMISSION:

+I've fixed the batch issue. autoencoder.model has now been trained on 'cat', 'laptop', 'zebra' with maxinstances=500.
+I've also added both models' diagrams in autoencoder.png and encoder.png.